 Previous consultation and concerns raised

-Consultation was undertaken from February to June 2023 on a possible Public Space Protection Order (PSPO) to restrict mooring to 24 hours (no return within 72 hours) at Ditton Reach, Albany Reach, Cigarette Island, Cowey Sale and Hurst Park and Surrey County Council’s land adjacent to Hampton Court bridge (Parrs mooring).
-This was considered by Cabinet on 5 July 2023.
+Two phases of consultation were undertaken from February to December 2023 on a possible Public Space Protection Order (PSPO) to restrict mooring to 24 hours (no return within 72 hours) at Ditton Reach, Albany Reach, Cigarette Island, Cowey Sale and Hurst Park and Surrey County Council’s land adjacent to Hampton Court bridge (Parrs mooring).This was considered by Cabinet on 5 July 2023.

 While there was overall support (85% either agree or strongly agree), there was also some opposition to the proposal (13% disagree or strongly disagree).
 See the full results:

 Respondents were generally supportive of a PSPO to help to manage the riverbank and allow for a busy active riverbank.
-However there was a number of concerns about the potential targeting of boaters, and possibly making boat owners homeless.
+However there were a number of concerns about the potential targeting of boaters, and possibly making boat owners homeless.
 Some of these concerns are being considered further in the current consultation.

-Current second phase consultation
+Second phase consultation

 The documents below provide more details on the potential PSPO: